Here are some guidelines to help make your student visa application process smooth and successful.

 Each U.S. Embassy has a website providing instructions on how to make an appointment for a visa interview and other information on the visa application process.
 The website for the Embassy in your country can be located at: http://www.usembassy.gov/

-The website can also tell you the expected wait time for a visa in your country.
-International student visa applicants should receive priority by the Embassy or Consulate so if your program of study will begin soon, be sure to explain this when applying for your visa.
+Another website (https://travel.state.gov/content/travel/en/us-visas/visa-information-resources/wait-times.html) can also tell you the expected wait time for a visa in your country.
+International student visa applicants should receive priority by the embassy or consulate.
+So, if your academic program begins soon, be sure to explain this when applying for your visa.

-There is a US$200 fee, which supports the cost of the computer system used to record your stay in the United States (SEVIS).
-You can pay this fee with a credit card that is valid internationally.
-Go to https://www.fmjfee.com/index.jhtml to pay the fee and make sure you print a copy of your receipt.
+There is now a US$350 SEVIS fee for F and M visa applicants, $220 for most J Visa applicants, which supports the cost of the computer system used to record your stay in the United States (SEVIS)..
+You can pay this fee with an internationally valid credit card.
+Go to https://fmjfee.com/index.html to pay, and make sure you print a copy of your receipt.
 You must pay the SEVIS fee at least three days before the date of your visa interview.
-Bring a copy of your receipt to your visa interview
+Bring a copy of your receipt to your visa interview.

 You will also need to pay an additional US$160 for the visa application fee in your country at the U.S. Embassy or Consulate or at a bank that the Embassy designates.
 Specific information on where to pay the visa application fee can be found at the web site of the U.S. Embassy in your country.

-Third, the United States is using a new non-immigrant visa application form, DS-160 that should be completed on line.
+3. Third, the United States is using a new non-immigrant visa application form, DS-160 tthat should be completed online.
 This form replaces all of the other forms.
-Instructions for completing the on line form and links to the form can be found at http://www.travel.state.gov/visa/forms/forms_4230.html The website of the United States Embassy or Consulate in your country can be found at http://www.usembassy.gov, go to the section on Visas, and read about the correct procedure currently in place for Non-immigrant visas.
+Instructions for completing the form and links to the form can be found at https://ceac.state.gov/genniv/

-Complete the DS-160 form on line completely.
+Complete and submit the DS-160 form on line completely.
 Again, remember to use the exact same order and spelling of your names as they are found in your passport.
+There is now an additional question that requires you list any social media accounts you have such as Facebook.
 Then you will print them out and bring them to the Embassy when you go for your your visa interview.